-The applicant organization will have an opportunity to provide further information if the application is found to be incomplete, to comment on the Panel Report, and to respond to any comment from a third party in accordance with section 3.7 below.
+The applicant organization will have an opportunity to provide further information if the application is found to be incomplete, to provide a Response to the Panel Report, as well as a Response to any comment from any third party public comment in accordance with section 3.7 below.

-An applicant organization will normally submit to the Board its Response the Panel Report within 20 business days (four weeks) of receiving it.
-Representatives of applicant organizations may notify PEQAB of the need for an extension on any reasonable basis, including but not limited to, the unavailability of relevant staff to consult on the Response, the complexity of the Response, or the number of items requiring Response.
+Applicant organizations will normally submit to the Board a formal Response to the Panel Report within 20 business days (four weeks) of receiving it.
+Representatives of applicant organizations may notify PEQAB of the need for an extension on any reasonable basis, including but not limited to, the unavailability of relevant staff to consult on the Response, the complexity of the Response, or the number of items requiring response.